 Related Article for Visa Guides.

 Use the search box below to find the best day trips in South Korea

 DAY 1: Davao-Cebu-Incheon.
 Upon arrival in Incheon, We took an hour ride to Seoul due to moderate traffic.
 Hostel Check-in: a HI-5 hostel.
 Related Article: Looking for cheap hostels in Korea?
 Here’s the list of Best Hostels in South Korea.

 - Take Airport Limousine Bus 6002 at the Incheon airport bus stations 5B or 12A, and get off at the JONGNO-2GA station.

 - Go down into the Jonggak Underground Shopping Center entrance 10 and come out through exit 7.

-- You will then see Skin Food (cosmetics shop) and Mr. Pizza, walk into the alley right next to it for about 50m, you will see HI-5 hostel (in blue and white).
+- You will then see Skin Food (cosmetics shop) and Mr. Pizza, walk into the alley right next to it for about 50m, and you will see the HI-5 hostel (in blue and white).

-DAY 2: Our morning itinerary which is walking distance from the hostel, we visited:
+DAY 2: On our morning itinerary which is walking distance from the hostel, we visited: